Travel to Africa

-Our next Learning Tours to South Africa and Malawi are fast approaching.
-We invite you to join one of two 2013 group Learning Tours to travel to South Africa and Malawi as we visit school building sites for Africa Classroom Connection (www.africaclassroomconnection.org) and Books for Africa (www.booksforafrica.org) recipients.
-The two tours, led by Henry Bromelkamp, will repeat the same itinerary
+We invite you to join a group Learning Tour to South Africa and/or Malawi as we visit school building sites for Africa Classroom Connection (www.africaclassroomconnection.org) and Books for Africa (www.booksforafrica.org) recipients.

-o (recommended) Four days in Malawi, including the capital Lilongwe, Lake Malawi, Mua Mission and Museum, and perhaps Zomba the original capital, and visits to schools and libraries
+• Five days cultural tour in Malawi, including the capital Lilongwe, Lake Malawi, Mua Mission and Museum, and Zomba the original capital, and visits to schools and libraries

 The tour will be preceded by some cultural, historical, and language learning opportunities.
 (Most people speak English, but it is respectful and interesting to know some of the local language, especially when we meet young children.)
 We want to visit with an understanding of the health, political, and economic issues that challenge our African neighbors.